-You have heard of bird of paradise plants, probably.
-But did you know that there are different types, which are as different as night and day?
-In this introductory article, I discuss the best-known type, after which I conclude with a mention of three other plants that share the name.
+You have probably heard of the bird of paradise plants.
+But did you know that there are different types, different as night and day?
+Let's look at the most common types.

 This bird of paradise plant has long (ca. 18 inches by 6 inches wide), leathery leaves reminiscent of those on the banana tree (to which it is related).
 Bird of paradise "flower" rests atop a rigid stalk and is composed of orange sepals and blue petals.
 The plants grow in clumps and can reach 5 feet in height -- certainly large and showy enough to serve as focal points.
 Divide the clumps in late spring to early summer for propagation.